worbli/marketinigWepApp/docs/markdown/en/differences.md

 -   Geolocated Tokens
 -   Community-based currencies
--   Geolocated human aid and charities.
+-   Geolocated human aid and charities
 -   Accredited investor tokens that can only be traded between accredited investors
 -   Tokens that can be transferred a limited number of times
 -   Voting tokens within a specified area